Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 April 29

-Sen. Lindsey Graham (R-SC) told South Carolina business leaders the additional $600 a week the federal CARES Act provides people laid off amid the pandemic will not be extended past its July 31 expiration.
+Sen. Lindsey Graham (R-SC) told South Carolina business leaders the additional $600 a week the federal provides people laid off amid the pandemic will not be extended past its July 31 expiration.
 “I promise you over our dead bodies will this get reauthorized,” Graham said, referring to himself and fellow Republican Sen. Tim Scott (R-SC).
 “We’ve got to stop this.”
 “My dad owned a bar, a liquor store and a pool room.
 I have walked in your shoes,” Graham said.
 “If you pay people $23 an hour not to work, they will take you up on it.
 It doesn’t mean they’re lazy.
 It means if you offer them $23 an hour not to work, they’ll probably take that over $17 to go to work.”

 Fraudulent contracting for medical supplies.
 New York state paid Oren-Pines $69.1 million for 1,450 ventilators at an astonishing $47,656 per ventilator, at least triple the standard retail price of high-end models.
 Not a single ventilator ever arrived.
 A state official, speaking on background, said New York entered into the contract with Oren-Pines at the direct recommendation of the White House coronavirus task force.